openedx/edx-documentation/en_us/install_operations/source/platform_releases/ironwood.rst

 What's Included in Ironwood
 ****************************

-The Open edX Hawthorn release contains several new features for learners, course teams, and developers.
+The Open edX Ironwood release contains several new features for learners, course teams, and developers.
 For more information, see the `Open edX Release Notes`_.